Cecily McMillan and the Rise of the Soldier-Cop

-Criticisms of this grotesque verdict have rightly focussed on the issue of police impunity.
-But the violent assault on Zucotti Park is also a symptom of a wider tendency to use disproportionate force in the policing of protest that has become increasingly prevalent in many countries since the 2008 financial crisis, in which police have tended to respond to protests like soldiers dealing with an enemy.
+Criticisms of this grotesque verdict have rightly focused on the issue of police impunity.
+But the assault on the Zucotti Park protesters is another example of the willingness of police officers across the world to use disproportionate force in the policing of protest.
+Since the 2008 financial crisis, police have tended to respond to protests like soldiers dealing with an enemy.

 In Greece, police violence against protesters have included one incident in which a policeman hit a demonstrator over the head with a fire extinguisher.

-The grotesque verdict handed out to Cecily McMillan is just one more example of this tendency.
+The grotesque verdict handed out to Cecily McMillan is further proof that such support is not lacking.